 The user experience is entirely self-serve, though Hennessey said the company places the kiosks in areas like care centers where medical staff is nearby.

 Because the Solius is regulated as a non-invasive medical device, the process for FDA approval is more relaxed than for a pharmaceutical drug.
 Solius is not conducting a randomized clinical trial to test the device’s effectiveness, for example, something most drugs must go through before they reach the market.

 Hennessey said Solius, which has raised $10 million, is initially targeting Vitamin D deficiency but will also take aim at other health problems as it continues to develop the tech.

-“We have designed this exciting light science to activate an important immune response that creates a long list of critical hormones and peptides to physiologically improve health, fight disease and improve happiness,” said Hennessey, a veteran entrepreneur who previously who most recently sold Seattle mobile software startup Cequint for $112.5 million.
+“We have designed this exciting light science to activate an important immune response that creates a long list of critical hormones and peptides to physiologically improve health, fight disease and improve happiness,” said Hennessey, a veteran entrepreneur who most recently sold Seattle mobile software startup Cequint for $112.5 million.

 “We’re doing something that we believe will be better than any pharmaceutical drug, and we believe it’s the future of medicine,” he added.

 Evidence behind the prevalence and health risks of vitamin D deficiency is still shaky, and the number of people with vitamin D deficiency is unclear.
 It’s difficult to accurately measure vitamin D intake and studies trying to pin down the problem have found that anywhere from one-third to three-fourths of U.S. adults are deficient.

 And the jury’s still out on how vitamin D deficiency could impact someone’s risk of getting serious diseases.
 Some studies have found a correlation between low vitamin D and cancer, for example, while other studies haven’t found any correlation.